sourcelair-blueprints/cakephp-postgres/README.md

 1. create a new SourceLair project for your CakePHP + PostgreSQL app
 2. clone the code from this Git repository
+3. install your composer dependencies (`composer install`)
-3. start an Apache server serving your project and expose it to your public URL
+4. start an Apache server serving your project and expose it to your public URL

 ## Setting up the database